 > Main hall, plus additional small meeting room

-> Full broad band connection, projector stand and large screen
+> Full broad band connection, ceiling-mounted projector, sound system, and large screen

 > Car park